How to Design Beer Labels That Get Picked First

 Small batch runs = flexibility + fun

-One west coast brewery orders different label designs for every batch of their rotating sour series.
+We've seen a West Coast brewery order different label designs for every batch of their rotating sour series.
 Same beer style, new can art every month.

 They’ve built a collector mindset among customers, and some fans admit to buying every flavor—even the ones they’re not sure they’ll love—just to keep the collection going.